 Granby Ranch – 86 miles / 1 h 42 min

-The trails tend to be separated by skill level, with the easier terrain on East Mountain and more difficult terrain on West Mountain.
+The trails tend to be separated by skill level, with the easier terrain on East Mountain and the more difficult terrain on West Mountain.
 You won’t find extreme terrain or an abundance of restaurants or luxury shops at the base of Granby Ranch, but it is a great option for a family-focused ski getaway.
-They have night skiing to providing after hours fun on the slopes.
+They have night skiing to provide after-hours fun on the slopes.

 Beaver Creek Ski Resort – 109 miles / 1 h 53 min